-Outpatient Lactation Consultant
+Lactation Consultant

-An International Board Certified Lactation Consultant (IBCLC) provides outpatient lactation services to UCSF patients.
+An International Board Certified Lactation Consultant (IBCLC) provides lactation services to UCSF patients in both outpatient and inpatient areas.
 One-on-one lactation appointments are available for mother and baby couplets to help address breastfeeding difficulties.

 Patient Navigator